isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 create a view of a Kea hosts database and such a view is often read-only.

-Kea host database backends operate with an implicit configuration to both read from and write to the database.
-If the database user does not have write access to the host database, the backend will fail to start and the server will refuse to start (or reconfigure).
+Kea host-database backends operate with an implicit configuration to both read from and write to the database.
+If the user does not have write access to the host database, the backend will fail to start and the server will refuse to start (or reconfigure).
 However, if access to a read-only host database is required for retrieving reservations